Azure/sap-hana/documentation/ansible/system-design-deployment/hana/deploy-sid.md

 ## Results and Outputs

-1. SAP HANA has been deployed and running
+1. SAP HANA has been deployed and running;
-1. Connection details/credentials so the Basis Administrator can configure HANA DB Client
+1. Connection details/credentials so the Basis Administrator can configure HANA DB Client.